Hua Hin Night Markets Guide 2026: 7 Markets Compared

 Must-Try Dishes:

-The meat skewers (25baht)on the southern side of the market are particularly delicious – you can choose between fatty or non-fatty versions.
-The fatty ones are very popular but can be quite rich if you’re not used to them.
+The meat skewers (25 baht) on the southern side of the market are really good—you can choose fatty or non-fatty versions.
+The fatty ones are popular but can be quite rich.

 If you like crispy pork as much as I do you may have to set yourself some boundaries here.
 This stuff is so good!

-There are two excellent pork rib stalls – one offering Thai-style preparation and the other with Western BBQ flavours.
-(80-300 baht).
-Both are good, so it comes down to personal preference.
+There are two pork rib stalls—one does Thai-style and the other does Western BBQ flavours (80-300 baht).
+Both are seriously good.

 For Western Cravings:

-Don’t miss the burger stand – they offer great value and surprisingly tasty burgers that satisfy Western cravings at a fraction of restaurant prices.
-Skip the chips, tiny serve and not particularly tasty.
+The burger stand offers good value and surprisingly tasty burgers at a fraction of restaurant prices.
+Skip the chips—tiny serving and not particularly tasty.

-Beyond these highlights, you’ll find everything from Thai classics to international options including pizza, Indian curries, Japanese dishes, and various fusion creations.
+Beyond these, you’ll find everything from Thai classics to international options including pizza, Indian curries, Japanese dishes, and various fusion creations.

 How’s the Entertainment?

-The entertainment at Tamarind is better than what you’ll find at most markets.
-The bands here usually play more popular Western-style music that appeals to a broad audience.
+The entertainment at Tamarind is better than most markets.
+The bands usually play more popular Western-style music.

-Early in the evening (before 7:30pm), you’ll often see school kids busking for scholarship money – some are surprisingly talented and it’s a good opportunity to support local education.
+Early in the evening (before 7:30pm), you’ll often see school kids busking for scholarship money—some are surprisingly talented.

 What About the Prices?

-Another of my favourite things about Tamarind is that the prices are similar to the Hua Hin Night Market.
-Those famous chicken skewers (IMO, Tamarind does them the best) are also three for 100 baht.
+Tamarind’s prices are similar to Hua Hin Night Market.
+Those chicken skewers (Tamarind does them best, in my opinion) are three for 100 baht.
 A glass of local draught beer is also 100 baht.

 After countless meals here, I’ve developed some insider tips:

-• It’s significantly cheaper than Cicada with no complicated food voucher system – you simply pay cash directly to each vendor, making the experience more convenient.
+- It’s significantly cheaper than Cicada and there’s no food voucher system—you just pay cash directly to each vendor.

-• For dessert, don’t miss my absolute favorite – the coconut dessert (kanom krok).
-These little sweet pancake-looking treats have a crispy exterior and soft, custardy interior that tastes divine.
-They’re freshly made and served warm – perfect for ending your meal.
+- For dessert, get the coconut dessert (kanom krok).
+These little sweet pancake things have a crispy outside and soft, custardy inside.
+They’re made fresh and served warm.

-• The best strategy is to do a complete loop of the market before deciding what to eat.
-Each member of your group can order from different stalls, then meet back at your table – this way everyone gets exactly what they’re craving.
+- Walk the whole market before deciding what to eat.
+Each person in your group can order from different stalls, then meet back at your table.

-• If you’re visiting on a weekend, try to arrive by 7pm to secure a good table near the stage.
-The market gets particularly busy after 8pm when many visitors come over from Cicada after shopping there.
+- On weekends, try to arrive by 7pm to get a good table near the stage.
+The market gets busy after 8pm when people come over from Cicada after shopping.

 Where: 117 75 ซอย หัวถนน 23 Nong Kae, Hua Hin District

-How to get there: Take the songtaew, get off just after you pass Cicada.
-Next door, there’s a really large car park if you have your own vehicle
+How to get there: Take the songtaew and get off just after you pass Cicada.
+There’s a large car park next door if you have your own vehicle.

 Patio Oldtown Night Market

-If you’re looking for a more refined night market experience in Hua Hin, Patio Oldtown should be at the top of your list.
+If you want a more relaxed night market experience in Hua Hin, Patio Oldtown is worth checking out.

 Patio OldTown at a Glance:

-Located across from Hua Hin Temple and accessible through the Hua Hin Night Market, Patio Old Town creates a perfect balance between traditional market atmosphere and comfortable dining.
+It’s across from Hua Hin Temple and you can access it through Hua Hin Night Market.
+Patio Old Town sits somewhere between traditional market atmosphere and comfortable dining.

 What’s for Sale?

-Unlike the larger markets, Patio Oldtown focuses on quality over quantity.
-While the food options aren’t as extensive as Tamarind Night Market, every stall serves consistently good dishes.
-The market features curated selection of food vendors offering both Thai and international cuisine.
+Patio Oldtown focuses on quality over quantity.
+The food options aren’t as extensive as Tamarind Night Market, but every stall serves consistently good dishes.
+There’s a curated selection of food vendors offering both Thai and international cuisine.

-What keeps me going back is the rotisserie chicken below, it’s one of the first food stalls you come to when you enter via the main walkway.
+What keeps me coming back is the rotisserie chicken—it’s one of the first food stalls you see when you enter via the main walkway.

-Don’t miss Mr. Moo – Grilled Thai Pork, which has developed a following among regular visitors (myself included).
-Another favourite are the woodfire pizzas, perfect cheese to filling ratio.
+Don’t miss Mr. Moo – Grilled Thai Pork.
+It’s developed a following among regular visitors (myself included).
+The woodfire pizzas are also good—perfect cheese to filling ratio.

-For souvenirs and crafts, you’ll find a mix of authentic, handmade items and some of the mass-produced trinkets available elsewhere.
-The stalls offer paintings, crafts and also some unique souvenirs that serve as meaningful keepsakes.
+For souvenirs and crafts, you’ll find a mix of authentic handmade items and some of the mass-produced stuff available elsewhere.
+The stalls have paintings, crafts and some unique souvenirs.

 How’s the Entertainment?

-One of the best features of Patio Old Town is its layout.
+One of the best things about Patio Old Town is the layout.
 The tables and chairs are arranged around a central space where a singer or duo performs live music each evening.

-It’s a notably calmer experience compared to Hua Hin’s other markets—perfect for unwinding rather than battling crowds.
+It’s noticeably calmer than Hua Hin’s other markets—good for unwinding rather than battling crowds.

 What About the Prices?

 Prices at Patio Oldtown sit between Hua Hin Night Market and Cicada.
-You’ll pay a bit more than at the traditional markets, but the extra comfort, cleanliness and atmosphere justify the slight premium.
+You’ll pay a bit more than at the traditional markets, but the extra comfort, cleanliness and atmosphere make up for it.
 A typical Thai dish costs between 80-160 baht, and drinks are reasonably priced.

 Insider Tips and What I Love